-Well actually a lot of work and a lot of dishes are going to get dirty, but it is sooooo totally worth it.
+Well actually a lot of work and some dishes are going to get dirty, but it is sooooo totally worth it.

 Gluten-Free, Dairy-Free Substitutions

-This recipe tracks the Homesick Texan’s recipe for the most part with a few changes to make it dairy-free and gluten-free.
+This recipe tracks the Homesick Texan’s recipe for the most part with a few changes to make it dairy-free, gluten-free, and clean eating.

-- We used fresh fire-roasted tomatoes instead of Rotel diced tomatoes.
+- use chopped tomatoes in BPA-free containers instead of Rotel diced tomatoes

-- I think the best part was using the Field Roast Chao Tomato Cayenne Vegan Cheese.
+- use Field Roast Chao Tomato Cayenne Vegan Cheese

-- Another trick I’ve learned is that gluten-free mayo works really well as a sour cream substitute in baking dishes.
+- gluten-free mayo works really well as a sour cream substitute